 I thought it’d be a cool idea to challenge myself to make a ‘tablespoon recipe’ – using only the scoop as my measure!
 I ended up creating this small-batch recipe for vegan chocolate chip cookies.
 It only makes 4 small cookies so it’s perfect for when a craving hits and you don’t want to be standing in the kitchen scooping cookie dough all evening (plus, because there’s no egg in the dough you can go to TOWN on eating it raw).

-Otherwise, treat yourself to some chocolate chip cookies!!!
-They’re slightly chewy with a crunchy edge and have a hit of coconut flavour from the virgin coconut oil.
+Now, treat yourself to some chocolate chip cookies!!!
+They’re slightly chewy with a crunchy edge and have a hit of coconut flavour from the coconut oil.
 If you’re not a coconut fan just sub some plain vegetable oil instead and of course you can switch some of the flour out for cocoa powder for double choccy bites!

 – Don’t like the taste of coconut?
 Use plain vegetable oil instead of the coconut oil!